fsharp/fsharp.org/about/learning.md

 Over the next five years, F# is expected to become one of the world's most popular functional programming languages for scientists of all disciplines working on the Windows platform.
-F# is free and, unlike MATLAB� and other software with numerical/scientific origins, is a full-fledged programming language.
+F# is free and, unlike MATLAB and other software with numerical/scientific origins, is a full-fledged programming language.
 F# for Scientists explains and demonstrates the powerful features of this important new programming language.